For many ICU survivors and their families, life is never the same

 “That’s hard Brad, because you know my faith,” Bovier said.
 “And you already know that I shouldn’t be here.
 But I’m here for some reason.
 And my faith says to trust.
 So you know what I’m trying to say?
 It’s hard for me to say cut the cord, pull the plug.
 It’s hard for me to say don’t give up until the end.”

-Bovier and Butcher agreed that she and one of her sons will discuss the issue.
+Bovier and Butcher agreed that she and one of her sons would discuss the issue.

 ‘They don’t see it with their brains, or with their hearts’